suren-atoyan/monaco-react/README.md

 🔧 **Reference Implementation**
 For a working example and additional configuration details, refer to this comprehensive template:
 [monaco-editor-lsp-next Template](https://github.com/cfngc4594/monaco-editor-lsp-next)

-##### For `Next.js` users

-Like other React components, this one also works with `Next.js` without a hitch.
-The part of the source that should be pre-parsed is optimized for server-side rendering, so, in usual cases, it will work fine, but if you want to have access, for example, to [`monaco instance`](https://github.com/suren-atoyan/monaco-react#monaco-instance) you should be aware that it wants to access the `document` object, and it requires browser environment.
-Basically you just need to avoid running that part out of browser environment, there are several ways to do that.
-The one is described [here](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr)

-And if you use `monaco` with `Next.js` and have faced an issue different than the above-described one, please let us know to make this section more helpful

 #### Create your own editor